cowprotocol/cow-amm/docs/amm.md

 ##### BalancerWeightedPoolPriceOracle

-The Balancer weighted pool price oracle returns the limit price that can be computed from an Balancer pool that come from implements one of the [Balancer weighted pool](https://docs.balancer.fi/concepts/pools/weighted.html) implementations.
+The Balancer weighted pool price oracle returns the limit price that can be computed from one of the [Balancer weighted pool](https://docs.balancer.fi/concepts/pools/weighted.html) implementations.

-The oracle data needs to include a single parameter:
+The oracle data contains a single parameter:
 - `bytes32 poolId`: the [Balancer pool id](https://docs.balancer.fi/reference/contracts/pool-interfacing.html#poolids) representing the weighted pool that will be used to compute the reference price.

 The reference weighted pool can use any weights and token combination.
-However, it must be a weighted pool and not a different pool type: there is currently no check in the smart contract to guarantee that the chosen pool if is indeed from a weighted pool.
+However, it must be a weighted pool and not a different pool type: there is currently no check in the smart contract to guarantee that the chosen pool is indeed a weighted pool.
 If used with a different type of pool, the output of the oracle is likely to be completely unreliable.

 If the tokens in the AMM orders are not all included in the reference pool, then no order will be created.